MillerGroupUofT/MP010-lab-control/operating-procedures/laser-turn-on-prodecure.md

     4. Plug in the positive leads of both outputs.
 4. Turn on the fibre preamps.
     1. Turn both preamp (“Preamp A” and “Preamp B”) power supplies on following the same steps as 2a-2d (the order in which the power supplies are turned on is not important).
-    2. Turn preamp A current to ~600 mA at a medium pace.
+    2. Turn preamp A current to ~600-900 mA at a medium pace.
-    3. Turn preamp B current to ~300 mA at a medium pace.
+    3. Turn preamp B current to ~300-500 mA at a medium pace.
 5. Open the shutter of the preamp box, ensure that the laser is present with a detector card or IR viewer.
 6. Turn on the Laser Electronics controller for the fibre amplifier by turning the key.
 7. Change the trigger mode on the AOM function generator to “external” (press “trig” and then use the arrow keys to switch to “external”).
 Make sure the “rate” indicator light is lit up in red, if not, return the trigger mode to “internal” and diagnose the problem.
 8. On the Laser Electronics controller, navigate in the menu so the cursor is pointing to “power” then press the “laser on” button.
 9. Turn on the Xantrex power supply for the rod.
     1. Make sure the current is turned all the way down.
-    2. Open the rod emergency shutdown (turn the button so that is in the up position).
+    2. Open the rod emergency shutdown (turn the big-red-button so that is in the out position).
     3. Press standby on the Xantrex power supply.
 10. Turn up the fibre amplifier power until the optical interlock for the rod is met.
     1. If the interlock has been met, the light above the current knob on the Xantrex power supply should turn on, and the light above “standby” should turn off.
 This will usually happen at ~13W.